-A lifelong resident of Bethlehem, William graduated Magna Cum Laude from Moravian College in 2003 with a major in Political Science and a minor in History.
+A lifelong resident of Bethlehem, J. William Reynolds graduated Magna Cum Laude from Moravian College in 2003 with a major in Political Science and a minor in History.
 William became the youngest City Council member in Bethlehem’s history in 2007 following his successful challenge to a slate of incumbent Council members.
 In 2014, William was elected by his colleagues to serve as President of City Council, a position he was re-elected to in 2016.

 As President of City Council, William launched Bethlehem 2017 – a set of policy initiatives aimed at making Bethlehem a more progressive community.
 As state and national inaction on climate issues continued, William led the way in helping Bethlehem to establish its first Climate Action Plan.
 William also proposed and created NorthSide 2027 – a reinvestment strategy and public/private partnership for north Bethlehem’s neighborhoods that includes citizens, local businesses, the Bethlehem Area School District and Moravian College.